Samuels-Development/sd-methcar/README.md

 # qb-methcar

+# Seems to not be working with the newest QB-Core update!

 Hello!
 This is an edit of the normal qb-methcar, but to use qb-menu and qb-target instead!
 The Shop solution seen in the preview video isn't a part of the script.
 So you'll have to add your own Shop for the items!

 - [Preview](https://www.youtube.com/watch?v=DxdVkQSX17I)